 Who provides pastoral care?

-Our interim rector, Stephen Crippen, oversees and guides Grace’s Pastoral Care Leadership Team, made up of several lay leaders at Grace.
+Our Rector oversees and guides Grace’s Pastoral Care Leadership Team, made up of several lay leaders at Grace.
 Our Pastoral Care Leadership Team responds to the pastoral care needs of the parish while protecting desired confidentiality.